vipin2310/LightsOut-python/README.md

     Set-ExecutionPolicy -ExecutionPolicy Default
     ```

 2. If you get the error message that the term `pyb` is not recognized it is most likely because of a previous corrupt installation of PyBuilder.
-To resolve this issue a reinstallation of PyBuilder might do the trick:
+To resolve this issue a reinstallation of PyBuilder might do the trick.
+To be on the safe side you can run this command in a terminal with admin privileges:

     ```
     pip install --force-reinstall pybuilder